alberteltawil/linux_files/README.md

 ```

 ## Custom bash functions
 Sometimes you want to create and use custom functions globally in terminal.
+You can also reference (this "bash bible" on GitHub)[https://github.com/dylanaraps/pure-bash-bible] for more useful scripts.
 * Edit the `~/.bashrc` file with your favourite text editor
     ```bash
     nano ~/.bashrc